Tag: magical realism

 The Graveyard Of My Luscious Flowers

-The graveyard of my luscious flowers appeared in all its majesty and magnificence, hiding arcane secrets and alluring spells of lost loves that were now just a scatter of dust and blood.
-My wicked heart had dragged me into the abyss of dismay where I had been pierced lusciously by devilish ghouls.
+The graveyard of my luscious flowers appeared in all its majesty and magnificence, hiding arcane secrets and alluring spells of lost loves that were now just a scatter of dust and decay.
+My wild heart had dragged me into the abyss of dismay where I had been allured magically by wicked ghouls.

-In the certitude that no creature loved me but all that I could cherish was the despised portrait of my dreams, which had been buried alive in the graveyard of my luscious flowers.
+I had certitude that no creature loved me.
+Still, all that I could cherish was the damaged portrait of my dreams, which had been buried in the graveyard of my luscious flowers.
 Sweet funeral melodies floated like a gentle winter breeze, making me melt like a snowflake under the sun.

-I huddled among the gravestones looking, for a trace of one of my flowers but I searched in vain because I found only slimy earth and ice.
+I huddled among the gravestones looking, for a trace of one of my flowers but I searched in vain because I found only muddy earth and ice.
 I could see shadows peeking out from the dry branches of dead trees, whose roots were soaked in despair and bones.

-An exquisite storm ripped me apart and stole my shattered heart, along with all my desires and dreams.
+An exquisite storm overwhelmed me and agitated my shattered heart, along with all my desires and dreams.
 I dared to chase all the stars of the night sky; nevertheless, I couldn’t find them because they were not there for me.
 I had altered into an ethereal entity.
-I wasn’t alive.
-I wasn’t dead.
+I wasn’t real.
+I wasn’t mortal.

-I fantasised about pointed shining swords and crimson incense, whenever a demon would seize me like a disposable porcelain doll.
-I wasn’t made of blood and bones anymore.
-I was a metaphysical creature made of turmoil and madness.
-Instead of a heart, I had an iron-made coffin.
+I fantasised about glistening starlight and crimson incense, whenever a nightmare would find me, carrying me to the realm of darkness.
+I was no longer material.
+I was a metaphysical creature made of turmoil and frenzy.
+Instead of a heart, I had an iron-made treasure chest.

-I embraced the realm of death and depravity, and like a fierce ghost, I hunted treasure chests with hearts locked inside.
+I embraced the realm of darkness and eternal night, and like a fierce ghost, I chased elusive dreams and chimaeras.
 Because, I yearned for love and passion, like a flower in the desert craved water.
 I was an everlasting flame, and I was a frosty blizzard.

-I enjoyed being a wicked sorceress, ready to cast evil spells, and finding delight in my graveyard, confiding in my crows, skulls, and crimson roses.
-I amused myself by tasting sweet and bitter poisons and sipping the blood of my mortal prey.
-I swallowed nonsense and fire beneath the deep garnet moonlight.
+I enjoyed being a magic sorceress, ready to cast spells, and finding delight in my withered garden, confiding in my ravens, ghosts, and crimson roses.
+I amused myself by tasting bittersweet venoms and the frozen flowers, which were blossoming in my garden.
+I swallowed nonsense and I sensed fire beneath the deep garnet moonlight.

-I was disdain and love.
-I was death and life.
+I was hate and love.
+I was demise and power.
 I was darkness and light.
-I was lust and virginity.
+I was fervour and purity.
 I was madness and wisdom.
-I was corruption and purity.
-I was horror and beauty.
-I was cruelty and virtue.
+I was sin and virtue.
+I was blight and beauty.
+I was nasty and righteous.
 Everything lingered within me, and nothingness swirled like a tempest inside me as well.

-I was charred alive because of my foolish and insatiable lusts.
-Having no blood, flesh or bones, I was made only of fire and ice.
+I burned like an inextinguishable flame because of my foolish and greedy desires.
+Having no longer a body, I was made only of fire and ice.
 Instead of a heart, I had an abyss of frenzy.
-My fondness for torture and stupor was infinite, like the oblivion of the universe.
+My fondness for nightmares and dizziness was infinite, like the oblivion of the universe.

 The graveyard of my luscious flowers was my agony and my bliss.
-All my blood had been splattered upon the stormy wind and all my bones had been reduced to ashes.
-My soul belonged entirely to the magical realm of demons and witches, and embracing the doom became my only dream.
+All my spirit had been brought away by the stormy wind and all my hooes had been reduced to ashes.
+My soul belonged entirely to the magical realm of ghouls and witches.
+I embraced the doom, becoming my only dream.

 Elisabetta Esther

-• Absolute Quietness
+• Unconditional Quietness

-Absolute Quietness
+Unconditional Quietness

-Absolute quietness numbed me into a slumber that made me regret all my desires and reminded me of my foolishness.
-I might have forgotten who I was because of a plethora of my dispositions inhabiting my soul.
+Unconditional quietness numbed me into a slumber that made me regret all my desires and reminded me of my foolishness.
+I might have forgotten who I was because of a multitude of versions of myself inhabiting my soul.

 I couldn’t clearly see what awaited me, since my fate was hidden beyond a gloomy swamp of illusions and deceptions.
 A forest of mangroves was discouraging me from advancing.
-Hence, I was retained by their leafy claws.
+Hence, I was ensnared by their leafy claws.

-I couldn’t discern between imagination and reality anymore, so profuse were the hallucinations I was enthralled by.
-I felt no fear or panic, but I could hear a lullaby of hoaxes tearing my heart with their delicate hooks.
+I could no longer tell imagination from reality, so profuse were the visions that enthralled me.
+I felt no fear or panic, nevertheless, I could hear a lullaby of illusions pulling at my heart with silken hooks.

-That hypnotic stillness was concealing my obliteration.
-A dreadful oblivion was awaiting me like adored prey.
-I had no choice but to become a tiny doll made of porcelain and withered flowers.
-And so I was cast away and I perished in dismay.
+That hypnotic stillness was concealing my undoing.
+A dreadful oblivion was awaiting me as I became its adored prey.
+I had no choice but to become a tiny and fragile creature surrounded by withered flowers and relics of beauty.
+And so I was cast away and I vanished in dismay.

-All my lost dreams and eagerly guarded treasures resurfaced in the marsh of desolation and delirium.
-I had reached the edges of the realm of death.
+All my lost dreams and eagerly guarded treasures resurfaced in the marsh of desolation and turmoil.
+I had reached the edges of the realm of oblivion.

-So forsaken was I in the chasms of my daydream that I had forgotten the presence of the stars on a majestic winter night.
+So forsaken was I in the chasms of my daydream that I had forgotten the existence of the stars on a majestic winter night.
 Truly, I had sought too long the sense of my existence, and I had never found it.

-In my absolute quietness, I had found chaos and tragedy.
+In my unconditional quietness, I had found chaos and tragedy.
 There wasn’t even a fragment of hope that I would be redeemed by my destiny.
 I had been cast away by the luminaries that glimmered in all their magnificence.

 The moon hid behind gloomy clouds so thick that it was impossible to ignore their yearning for spells and magical hexes.
 The sky’s immense shadows touched my swamp, melting in it like ethereal soap bubbles.